 - A plan for how and when you’ll communicate changes, issues or concerns (you may want to schedule an annual meeting).

 This is where it can start to get really fun and exciting.
 While sharing a cabin, you’ll likely end up with even more cabin toys to play with — such as kayaks, bikes and more — depending on how you plan to divide everything up.
 And, you’ll have double the hands to complete exciting cabin projects like building a bonfire pit or a landscaped path from your property to the lake.

 Pro tip: Consider keeping a shared notebook or binder in the cabin to communicate things like when water filters or HVAC filters were last changed, what cabin quirks you’re noticing that might need to be addressed or even memories you want to share with each other.
 This would also be a good place to keep owner’s manuals or instructions.

 Moving forward with a co-owned cabin

 For folks who can’t afford their own cabin, co-ownership can be a great option.
-But the bottom line remains that compromise and good communication will be necessary to a successful and long-lasting lakeside partnership.
+But the bottom line remains that compromise, planning, and good communication will be necessary to a successful and long-lasting lakeside partnership.

 Are you moving forward with the purchase of a co-owned property, or are you ready to buy your own lakeshore home?
 Reach out to Edina Realty or your agent for assistance.
 With years of market experience, we can help guide you through the process of homeownership, all details included.